chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 ### Embeddings

-Any embedding available is stored as a named element of the slot `reductions`
+Each available embedding is stored as a named element of the slot `reductions`.

 <table><tbody>
     <tr>